 AGE OF HEROES - 5: CALL TO ARMS - Duty to the King in Wartime

-With a change of authority would come a change of loyalties.
+With a change of leadership would come a change of loyalties.
 Eoferwic would become Jorvik, the new masters were Danes and they ruled well.
-Jorvik prospered, tra
+Jorvik prospered

 Ready for the clash of arms